SmartEnergySolutions/STROMDAO_EAF_Tutorial/public/lesson_5.md

 ## Objective
 In this lesson, our objective is to delve into the complexities of energy trading within the Energy Application Framework (EAF) and understand the mechanisms used to ensure accurate energy balancing without direct physical validation.
 As we move away from the simplicity of validating energy transactions via metered data, we encounter the challenge of achieving consensus on power transactions that occur beyond the physically observable grid, such as those mediated through exchanges or third-party arrangements.
 The lesson will cover the key concepts and tools that facilitate trust and validation in such scenarios, illustrating how these mechanisms are crucial for maintaining a reliable and consistent energy balance within the digital infrastructure of the EAF.

-// Need to add chapter about sealing of balances!

 ## Implementation Balancing Part 2
 Sample code in `5_balancing.js`:
 ```javascript